 I have a sub-awardee, Professional Service Agreement, or other partnership that is vital to my project.
 Should I provide them with any information?

 Please work with the RI Post-Award team, and keep in contact with the sub-recipients on your projects and keep them apprised of any changes that you are anticipating in your research.
-Please keep in mind that IUP/IUPRI policies and procedures, as well as the Prime Sponsors CODIV-19 guidance, flow down to the subawards.
-The IUP Research Institute, in conjunction with the associate dean for Research, can provide a letter that can be sent to your partners should you want to provide them with information about our status.
+Please keep in mind that IUP/IUPRI policies and procedures, as well as the Prime Sponsors COVID-19 guidance, flow down to the subawards.
+The IUP Research Institute, in conjunction with the School of Graduate Studies and Research, can provide a letter that can be sent to your partners should you want to provide them with information about our status.

 How are funding sponsors responding to the pandemic?